1I 'Oumuamua (2017 U1): The first interstellar object within our solar system

 |2017 Dec 30||Green Bank Radio Telescope, WV, USA||R|

 The map below shows the locations of facilities (red dots) that have observed 'Oumuamua.
-Observing time was also obtained on both the Hubble Space Telescope and the Spitzer Space Telescope in late November (NASA, 2017), but no results have yet been reported (which is unsurprising as these data would take longer to analyze).
-Additional time on the Hubble Space Telescope was requested for January 2018 for orbit tracking of 'Oumuamua.
+Observing time was also obtained on both the Hubble Space Telescope and the Spitzer Space Telescope in late November (NASA, 2017), and additional time on the Hubble Space Telescope in December and January.
+Astrometric results from the Hubble Space Telescope observations helped constrain 'Oumuamua's orbit (Micheli et al., 2018).
+No results have yet been reported from the Spizter observations--this is unsurprising as these data would take longer to analyze, though it could also result from a failure to detect 'Oumuamua.

 Color and lack of cometary activity